Updated October 2018

 |Inside the Logan County Courthouse: Now, this is the place to hear the stories of Abraham Lincoln's lawyer accounts!|

 ~ besides the Firestone farm mentioned above, there is the 1740 Daggett Farmhouse, where the owner, Mrs. Dana Wells, just wanted to see the house she purchased and lovingly restored and cared for preserved for future generations.

 ~ The Smith's Creek Depot, the place where Thomas Edison, as a young boy, was thrown off the train for setting the baggage car on fire during one of his experiments.
 In 1929 the Grand Trunk Railroad presented the depot to Ford for his new Village.

 |(from left) a school house, Logan County Courthouse, and Doc Howard's Office - three buildings from the 19th century that are now preserved for generations to come and learn|

-Preservation has come a long way since the days when Henry Ford was laughed at for buying up old blacksmith shops, school houses, and everyday citizen's homes to move to his museum.
+Henry Ford, through restoring the every day homes, inadvertently helped to spurn and popularize the local restoration movement.
+And preservation has come a long way since the days when Ford was laughed at for buying up old blacksmith shops, school houses, farm tools, machines, and everyday citizen's homes to move to his museum.
 When he began this venture, few believed that old buildings were worth saving unless they belonged to someone famous like Mount Vernon or Monticello.
 Or that collecting the furniture and tools of everyday life had any value.